|30th Annual Sugar Bowl Classic ~ January 1, 1964

 Dennis picked up 11 yards on the first play of the second half, registering Ole Miss' initial first down.
 Two plays later, Frank Kinard dropped the Rebels' eighth fumble, bringing Mississippi Governor Ross Barnett to his feet, saying, "Why is it the boys can't hold onto the football?"

-Two series after that, Davis kicked a 48-yard field goal, at that time the record for any bowl.
+Two series after that, Davis kicked a 48-yard field goal, at that time the record for any bowl (record field goal pictured below, courtesy of the Paul W. Bryant Museum - the University of Alabama).

 Ole Miss crossed midfield for the first time in the fourth quarter, and Dunn eventually hit Larry Smith with a five-yard touchdown pass, The Rebels, outplayed most of the day, were now in position to win.
 And soon they were knocking on the door again, but on a fourth down at the 4, Dunn was stopped at the 2.
 Bryant would say later, "If I remember right, we (Kentucky) stopped Oklahoma in almost the same spot in the '51 game."